 For certain immunocompromised individuals, however, their white blood cells are either too few in number or do not function correctly in order to protect from infection.
 Cancer patients or patients with immune deficiency disorders are just a few examples of individuals who might need white cell transfusions in order to survive treatment.

-“The white cells we collect are going to neutropenic patients—people with low white cells counts.
-Those are usually our bone marrow transplant patients,” says Rachel Vanderhorst, Apheresis Manager.
-“Giving white cells to neutropenic patients really gives them a boost, and we rely on healthy donors to fill that need.”
+“The white cells we collect are going to neutropenic patients (people with low white blood cell counts) who have a concurrent fungal or bacterial infection.
+We frequently see this in our bone marrow transplant patients,” says Dr. Jeffrey Papiernik, Assistant Medical Director.
+“Giving white cells to these critically ill patients may help to fight off the infection and improve survival outcomes, and we rely on healthy donors to fill that need.”

 While many Hoxworth donors may be familiar with donating whole blood or platelets, white cells donations are a bit different than Hoxworth’s typical collections in a number of ways.
 First, while a whole blood donor can walk into a donor center and give whenever they have the time, white cell donations only occur when there is a specific patient need.
 White cells have a shelf life of only 24 hours, and are transfused to the patient on the same day as the donation.
 If a patient is in need of white cells, their physician will call Hoxworth to put in an order for a specifically matched blood type.